 Welcome to EDST!
 Here are some resources to help you find the support you need to have a happy, healthy and successful experience at UBC.

 EDST Department Resources

 - Sign up for the EDST listserv!
-This email list is how the department informs students about deadlines, awards, research assistantship positions, workshops, etc. To be added, send an email message to firstname.lastname@example.org.
+This email list is how the GAAs and the department informs students about deadlines, awards, research assistantship positions, workshops, etc. To be added, send an email message to the Graduate Program Assistant at: email@example.com

 - The EDST website has many resources for students.
 In particular, check out the FAQ and Student Handbooks.